k3strl/CLI-README.md-generator/README.md

   This project is licensed under the ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg) [MIT](https://opensource.org/licenses/MIT) license.

   ## How to Contribute
   Download, fork, play, whatever!
-Do as you wihs.
+Do as you wish.

   ## Tests
   Run the program and check that the resulting README.md file is generated correctly.
 Re-running the program will overwrite any existing README.md file.